Why Use Agents in Slack?

 Using Workspace Credentials with Agents

 If you want team members to use your agent without requiring them to set up their own credentials, you can configure the agent to use workspace credentials.
-This is particularly useful when you want to share an agent with your team and have everyone use the same authenticated accounts.Create or Select a Workspace
+This is particularly useful when you want to share an agent with your team and have everyone use the same authenticated accounts.Team or Enterprise plan required: Workspaces are available on Team and Enterprise plans only.

 Move the Agent to the Workspace